33 Profitable Businesses To Start With 50k in Kenya

 It will take 4 to 6 months for a new hive to produce enough honey for harvesting.
 After harvesting, a KG of honey costs between Ksh.
 800 and 1500 depending on location.

-18. Fashion design
+18. Fashion Design

 A complete sewing machine can cost about 14,000.
 In addition, you can buy kitenge and other materials to start designing children’s, men’s, and women’s clothes.